TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

   - Show Dashes instead of Zeros: Changes the display so that you get '-' instead of '£ 0.0'
   - Treat Securities with Zero Balance as Inactive: If a Security holds zero units, it will be treated as Inactive
   - Use Indian numbering format: On numbers greater than 10,000 group in powers of 100 (e.g. 10,00,000 not 1,000,000)
+  - Use Tax Dates: When selected then all calculations based on Income/Expense categories will use the Tax Date
   - Display underline dots: Display 'underline' dots that fill the blank space between row names and values

 BACKUP/RESTORE